Document special occasions with event photography.

 Experienced event photographers rarely leave for a job without a few cameras and some extra batteries and memory cards.
 You can’t pause an event, so there’s nothing worse than something going wrong with a piece of equipment and not having a backup on hand.

-High prefers to bring an assortment of lenses and flashes, light stands for setting up freestanding flashes and some fun toys to shoot through, like prisms.
-Once you find what works best for you, you can come up with an essential packing list of your favourite equipment.
+High prefers to bring an assortment of lenses and flashes, light stands for setting up freestanding flashes, and some fun toys to shoot through, like prisms.
+Once you find what works best for you, you can come up with an essential packing list of your favorite equipment.

 More event photography tips and tricks.